cesine/git-clone-forks/README.md

 # git-clone-forks

-Fetch branches from forks to local
+Fetch branches from forks to local.

 ## Instructions